Boney M.: Popularity outside the West

-Boney M. was hugely popular in the Soviet Union in the 1970s, although the song "Rasputin" was banned by the Soviet authorities from being played at the group's concert in Moscow in December 1978.
+Boney M. were hugely popular in the Soviet Union in the 1970s, although the song "Rasputin" was banned by the Soviet authorities from being played at the group's concert in Moscow in December 1978.
 The song has been used in several films and television shows, including Johnny English Strikes Again, The King's Man, Black Mirror, the Brazilian telenovela Dancin' Days and in the Doctor Who special The Power of the Doctor, in which The Master dances to the song while disguised as Rasputin himself.

 In the Soviet film Repentance (1984, released 1987), "Sunny" is played at a party attended by high-ranked communist officials.
 The song is also played during a few parts of the successful Korean film of the same name, Sunny.

 During the 2002 presidential election campaign of South Korea, then-candidate Roh Moo-hyun, who eventually won the presidency at that event, used "Bahama Mama" to promote his aim of positive political reform.

 The 2005 Chinese film Shanghai Dreams features a scene depicting a rural Chinese disco in 1983, with teenagers dancing to "Rivers of Babylon" and "Gotta Go Home".

 In the 2008 Kazakh film Tulpan, the tractor driver Boni continually plays a cassette of "Rivers of Babylon", an example of his fascination for all things Western.

 In the 2008 Chinese film Cheung Gong 7 hou (English title: CJ7), "Sunny" is a vital part of the soundtrack.
 "Sunny" is the theme song of the 2011 Taiwanese drama, Sunny Girl.
 The song has also appeared in The Umbrella Academy and Boogie Nights.

-Boney M. was immensely popular in India throughout the 1970s and 1980s.
-Liz Mitchell recalled her visits to India in the 1980s in a 2015 interview with Hindustan Times: "It was amazing.
+Boney M. were immensely popular in India throughout the 1970s and 1980s.
+Liz Mitchell recalled her visits to India in the 1980s in a 2015 interview with the Hindustan Times: "It was amazing.
 We've had the most-wonderful tours here.
 We even went out shopping to so many places.
 We met several Bollywood stars and had dinners with them."